Homemade Plant-Based milk and yoghurt offer several key benefits:

 250 g desiccated Coconut

-15 ml Sugar or 1 Tbsp (15 ml) Maple, Agave or Date syrup
+1 Tbsp (15 ml) Agave, Maple or Date syrup (or a pitted date)

 Instructions